jatin0024/cwresume/README.md

 - **Backend**: Node.js, Express.js
 - **Libraries**: [pdf-lib](https://github.com/Hopding/pdf-lib), [react-file-upload](https://www.npmjs.com/package/react-file-upload)
 - **ATS Algorithms**: Custom keyword matching and scoring algorithm based on industry standards.

-## Contributing

-We welcome contributions!
-If you have suggestions or improvements, feel free to fork the repository, create a branch, and submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Inspiration: Various online resources and ATS-related articles.